 If you time your trip to Minneapolis just right, you can take in the Minnesota Fringe Festival, the largest non-juried theater festival in the country.
-Through the first two weeks of August, the Fringe takes over 22 venues in Minneapolis.
+After 25 years of significant growth, the 2019 Festival will showcase nearly 700 performances of over 130 shows.

 A Fringe viewing requires an open mind as the performances are chosen by lottery, not by a panel of critics.
 My trips to the Fringe have produced a tragic drama played out through flamenco dance, a touching, gay love story, and a stage full of completely naked men.

 Art buff?
 History buff?
 Minneapolis has a diverse selection of museums well-supported by vast local memberships.
-The city’s art scene is expanding—literally.
-Several major museums have either recently unveiled expansions or have recently announced them.
+The city’s art scene is still growing and expanding.

 Minneapolis Institute of Art